Purdue-CS193/homework-0-ADos-15/index.md

+# Abhi's First CS193 Homework
+- Coding experience from fellow students so they know what we're going through
+- The ability to gain knowledge/experience to help us succeed in our upcoming classes
+- Relaxed structure in terms of less stressful exams

+**In Bold**
+_In Italics_

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.